 Safe Room Design

-KFC Engineering has extensive experience in the design of FEMA-361-rated and ICC-500-rated storm shelters across Oklahoma.
-We have developed a consistent design methodology for safe room construction using various structural systems including reinforced & full-grouted CMU, cast-in-place concrete, precast concrete, tilt-wall concrete and insulating concrete forms.
+KFC Engineering has extensive experience in the design of storm shelters, incorporating criteria from FEMA P361 and/or ICC 500.
+We have developed a consistent design methodology for safe room construction using various structural systems including reinforced & fully grouted CMU, cast-in-place concrete, precast concrete, tilt-wall concrete and insulating concrete forms.

 Peer Review of Safe Room Design

-KFC Engineering conducts Chapter 3 Peer Reviews of storm shelters designed by others in accordance with ICC-500-2008 and ICC-500-2014.
+KFC Engineering conducts structural peer reviews of storm shelters designed by others in accordance with ICC 500-2014 using structural checklists.

 Best Available Refuge Area Assessments

-KFC Engineering’s staff has comprehensive experience in the qualitative assessment of existing facilities for the purpose of determining Best Available Refuge Areas** based on procedures outlined in FEMA-361, FEMA-P-431 and FEMA-BARA Checklist.
+KFC Engineering’s staff has comprehensive experience in the qualitative assessment of existing facilities for the purpose of determining Best Available Refuge Areas** based on procedures outlined in FEMA P361, FEMA P431 and FEMA BARA Checklist.

 For each facility studied, KFC: